ctrueden/equilibrium/_pages/rules/lycan-ranger.md

 ## Beast Companion

 *This ability replaces the [standard ranger's 3rd level archetype](https://www.dndbeyond.com/classes/ranger#RangerArchetypes) ability.
-See also the [Ranger’s Companion](http://dnd5e.wikidot.com/ranger:beast-master#toc0) and [Primal Companion](dnd5e.wikidot.com/ranger:beast-master#toc1) options of the Beast Master ranger archetype.*
+See also the [Ranger's Companion](http://dnd5e.wikidot.com/ranger:beast-master#toc0) and [Primal Companion](dnd5e.wikidot.com/ranger:beast-master#toc1) options of the Beast Master ranger archetype.*

 At 3rd level, you become bonded to mystic spirit animals of unknown origin.
 They are loyal, but not beholden, to you.